-If you’ve self-published a book, you’re familiar with the many challenges involved.
-As if writing a book isn’t hard enough, you’ll also need to plan your marketing, determine how to sell the book, and know how to layout a book.
-Looking at a book off a bookstore shelf, it’s easy to miss the amount of work and time that goes into the book layout.
+If you’ve self-published a book, you know the many challenges involved.
+As if writing a book isn’t hard enough, you’ll also need to plan your marketing, determine how to sell the book and know how to lay out a book.
+Looking at a book off a bookstore shelf, it’s easy to miss the work and time that goes into the book layout.
 Let me tell you—it’s a lot of work.
 A lot.

 Let’s review the best practice book page layout and page format.

-There are four essential parts of your book; the front matter, content, back matter, and cover.
-The first three combine to make your print-ready PDF file, while the cover will get designed separately.
+Your book has four essential parts: the front matter, content, back matter, and cover.
+The first three combine to make your print-ready PDF file, while the cover will be designed separately.

-For this post, we’re going to focus on the first three, but if you’re ready to work on your cover, get started by reading this article.
+For this post, we will focus on the first three, but if you’re ready to work on your cover, get started by reading this article.

-First things first; your book design turns your manuscript into a complete file for your book.
-Even though both are composed of your content—the story you have to tell, a guide or manual, a textbook for the class you’re teaching—the manuscript is the raw content.
+First things first, your book design turns your manuscript into a complete file for your book.
+Even though both are composed of your content—the story you must tell, a guide or manual, a textbook for the class you’re teaching—the manuscript is the raw content.
 You’ll need to carefully design your book file using book layout software to turn that manuscript into a print-ready file.

 Best Book Layout Software